robinfiske87/next-typescript-examples-2022/README.md

   1. Name cant have more than single spaces, and no numbers.
   2. Email must be valid.
+  3. Must choose an age bracket with radio buttons
-  3. Message cant be more than 100 characters long, and must be at least 2 characters long.
+  4. Message cant be more than 100 characters long, and must be at least 2 characters long.

 - The form is validated by zod.